streamshub/flink-sql-examples/docs/anomaly-detection/index.md

 );
 ```

-> Note: [The `ORDER BY` clause is required](https://nightlies.apache.org/flink/flink-docs-release-2.0/docs/dev/table/sql/queries/match_recognize/#order-of-events).
-With streaming, this ensures the output of the query will be correct even if some events arrive late.
+[The `ORDER BY` clause is required](https://nightlies.apache.org/flink/flink-docs-release-2.0/docs/dev/table/sql/queries/match_recognize/#order-of-events), it allows us to search for patterns based on [different notions of time](https://nightlies.apache.org/flink/flink-docs-release-2.0/docs/dev/table/concepts/time_attributes/).
+With streaming, this ensures the output of the query will be correct, even if some sales arrive late.

 We `DEFINE` a single `SALE` ["pattern variable"](https://nightlies.apache.org/flink/flink-docs-release-2.0/docs/dev/table/sql/queries/match_recognize/#defining-a-pattern) for our condition, then include it in our pattern.
 We then output both the quantity and timestamp of the unusual sale.